Skip to main content

 Enter a name for your new storyboard and click Create Storyboard to complete the import.

-You can delete this archive once you’re all done, but Kino works best when its pointed to real media on your computer.
+You can delete the archive after import, but Kino works best when it can still access the original media on your computer.

-If you prefer to import just the timeline file (or already have your media in Kino), you can drag and drop your .prproj directly.
-Note: Kino matches timeline clips to your library by filename.
-Make sure the filenames in Kino match the original filenames used in your Premiere project.
+If you already have the media in Kino, you can drag in the .prproj file directly.
+Kino matches timeline clips to your library by filename, so the filenames in Kino must match the filenames used in Premiere.

 ImportedNot Imported